RetroAchievements/docs/docs/general/teams/devquest-team.md

 If a user is claiming a set for a creation question of a maintenance quest like DQ2, do the following.

 - Update the tracking and claims sheets for the quest
 - Ensure the developer's name is entered on the overall tracking sheet for the quest, and on a new row in the claims sheet for the quest.
-(Note: quests that only need one set will have a single sheet that functions as both)
+(Note: DevQuests that only need one set will have a single sheet that functions as both)
-- Name should be capitalized and spell identically to the way it is one the RA website.
+- Name should be capitalized and spelled identically to the way it is on the RA website.
-- Log the claim entty in the #DevQuest-logs channel on discord.
+- Log the claim entry in the #DevQuest-logs channel on discord.

 ::: info NOT REQUIRED
 Note that this is not a requirement for the developer, but it can help for questions like Most Wanted or Wish This Set where a set can become eligible mid-development.